dessyamirudin/similaRText/README.md

 	  eps = 0.15
 	)

+To understand the function, use help function

+	?text_similarity_id

 a.
 Grouping similar text into one id.
 Will be useful to give ID for person when the ID in the database is missing.

 Sample 1